banner photo of Texas chili with beans in copper pan on stove with ladle

 • Morita: Moderate heat; smoky, similar to chipotle, but smaller in size and a bit sweeter.

-Make This Texas Chili Recipe Your Own
+Making Texas Chili Your Own – Beans or Not

 photo of bowl of Texas inspired chili with beans topped with corn chips and avocados